tijsverkoyen/tijsverkoyen.github.io/_posts/2018-08-07-scaling-gitlab-runner-on-google-cloud-platform.md

 ## 6. Register the runner

-Once this is done you should register the runner, which is documented on:
+Once done you should register the runner, documented on:
-<https://docs.gitlab.com/runner/register/index.html>. but in essence it is as
+<https://docs.gitlab.com/runner/register/index.html>.
+In essence, it is as
 simple as running: `sudo gitlab-runner register` and answering the questions.

 When asked for the executor you need to answer: `docker+machine`

 ## 7. Configure the runner

-All of this is done in `/etc/gitlab-runner/config.toml`.
+This is done in `/etc/gitlab-runner/config.toml`.
 Some sections are already configured, others might need special attention.

 ### 7.1 Configure the concurrent runners